makhidkarun/traveller_pyroute/PyRoute/Outputs/README.md

 These classes do the layout of data from a source.
 These, using the drawing class interface, put elements onto the output for the final product.
 * _SectorMap.py_ : Draws a full sector map with some information in the upper left corner and a key in the upper right.
+* _SubsectorMap.py_ : Draws a full subsector map with location at the bottom.

 ## Support classes
 These classes are there as support for the main drawing process.